Hacker0x01/docs.hackerone.com/docs/organizations/asset-inventory.md

 #### Adding multiple assets

 The quickest way to add multiple assets to the Asset Inventory is to utilize the "Import from CSV" option.
 This will open a modal where you can upload a file and start your import.
 For convenience, there is also an example file provided here to download.
+Important: use *semicolon* (;) as field separator in your file.

 ![image](./images/asset-inventory-15.png)